landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 I thought a great idea to prevent the "host application" (i.e. the application whose address space we're hijacking) from crashing by suspending all of its threads.
 I was surprised to learn that not only was this fairly easy to do on Windows, it was _even_ easier to accidentally do this from a non-admin session for all other Medium-IL processes!

 [![Tweet by @landaire with text, "it has been 0 minutes since I last accidentally suspended all medium-IL threads on my system"](/img/pe-loader/thread_suspension.png)](/img/pe-loader/thread_suspension.png)

+_Yeah, don't call `CreateToolhelp32Snapshot()` incorrectly_.

+The Windows examples were actually fairly straightforward but on Xbox the code crashed.
+And that's because the `kernel32_ptr` here is actually to `kernel32legacy.dll` on Xbox where `kernel32.dll` doesn't exist.
+That took me a while to figure out and hunt down where the functions got relocated to.

 Here is the code I eventually came up with: